UW–Madison sponsored fellowships

-There are numerous merit-based Graduate School and departmental fellowships that are awarded to graduate students, including fellowships designed to enhance diversity on campus.
-Nominations and/or selection of most fellowship awards for incoming students are made by the particular graduate program(s) to which students are applying.
-To inquire about eligibility and application procedures, you must contact your graduate program.
+There are many merit-based Graduate School and departmental fellowships that are awarded to graduate students, including fellowships designed to enhance diversity on campus.
+Nominations and/or selection of most fellowship awards for incoming students are made by the graduate program(s) to which students are applying.
+To inquire about eligibility and application procedures, please contact your graduate program.
 If you have a Graduate School-funded fellowship, please scroll down for information about your fellowship.

 - Dickie Fellowship

 The UW–Madison Graduate School directly supports over 200 fellowships each year to both current and incoming students.
 Fellowship recipients are selected by their graduate program.

 Graduate Research Scholar fellowships (also called GRS or AOF) support underrepresented students.
 GRS Communities are organized by the schools and colleges with funding from the State of Wisconsin Advanced Opportunity Program and the Wisconsin Alumni Research Foundation to support students throughout their graduate school career for a range of social, academic, professional development opportunities.